dgraph-io/dgraph-docs/content/graphql/schema/migration.md

 ## Examples

+### List to scalar

-Changing a list field to scalar:
+Take for example changing a list field to scalar.

-1.Post this schema
+1.Post this schema:

 ```graphql
 type todo {